Save the Day (Mariah Carey song): Music video

 "Our country is at a critical moment in history, and I felt compelled to do what I could using my platform of music to encourage us all to take action ...
 My hope is that the "Save the Day" video will serve as an inspiring message and spark meaningful dialogue and action across the country, for each of us to do our part to save the day.
 The lyrics of this song are all about doing your part to make a difference and highlighting the impact that each of us can make.
-Whether you’re an essential worker, a protestor, a student, a young parent making it work, or a first-time voter, we each have a duty to support our communities".
+Whether you're an essential worker, a protester, a student, a young parent making it work, or a first-time voter, we each have a duty to support our communities".

-On October 23, 2020, to further promote the song, Carey released a lyric video for the song which encouraged viewers to vote as well as paying tribute to "Breonna Taylor, Congressman John Lewis, trans activist and writer Raquel Willis, Sojourner Truth, Fredrick Douglass, and essential workers on the frontlines of the pandemic, with gorgeous portraits drawn by artist Molly Crabapple."
+On October 23, 2020, to further promote the song, Carey released a lyric video for the song which encouraged viewers to vote as well as paying tribute to "Breonna Taylor, Congressman John Lewis, trans activist and writer Raquel Willis, Sojourner Truth, Frederick Douglass, and essential workers on the frontlines of the pandemic, with gorgeous portraits drawn by artist Molly Crabapple."